Parthkhanna150/Prototype-FoodPrint/readme.txt

-This is a mobile app prototype of our start-up built with Proto.io for Dobson Cup Semi Finals.
+This is a mobile app prototype of our start-up for Dobson Cup Semi Finals.